anilsathyan7/Deep-Video-Steganography-Hiding-Videos-in-Plain-Sight/README.md

 Steganography on images can be broadly  classified  as  **spatial  domain**  steganography  and **frequency  domain** steganography.In spatial domain, algorithms directly  manipulate the values (**least significant bits**) of some selected pixels.
 In frequency domain, we change some **mid-frequency components** in the frequency domain.These heuristics are effective in the domains for which they are designed, but they are fundamentally **static** and therefore **easily detected**.We can evaluate a steganographic technique or algorithm by using **performance and qualtiy metrics** like capacity, secrecy, robustness, imperceptibility, speed, applicabilty etc.

-Here we plan to extend the basic implementation from the paper **'Hiding images in plain sight: Deep steganography'** to videos, i.e we will train a model for hiding videos within other videos using convolutional neural networks.Also, we will incorporate additional **block-shuffling** as an encryption method for **added security** and other **image enhancemnet** techniques for **improving the output quality**.
+Here we plan to extend the basic implementation from the paper **'Hiding images in plain sight: Deep steganography'** to videos, i.e we will train a model for hiding videos within other videos using convolutional neural networks.Also, we will incorporate additional **block-shuffling** as an encryption method for **added security** and other **image enhancement** techniques for **improving the output quality**.

-The implementaion will be done using **keras**, with tensorflow backend.Also, we will be using random images from  **imagenet**dataset for training the model.We will use **50000 images** (RGB-224x224) for taining and **7498 images** for validation.
+The implementation will be done using **keras**, with tensorflow backend.Also, we will be using random images from  **imagenet**dataset for training the model.We will use **50000 images** (RGB-224x224) for training and **7498 images** for validation.

 ## Dependencies